jpssrocha/WildDuckPipe/docs/dev/design_doc.md

 a complication cause it required active memory handling (that i'm not familiar with, so it was not adopted to expedite implementation).

-These small functions are organized within sub-packages and modules.
+These small functions are organized within sub-packages and modules

 These processes functions can be used to composed into a single pipeline script once everything is implemented with a small interface to the system